auth0/docs/articles/auth0lab/verifiable-credentials/verify-credentials.md

 #### Create an Application

-Now, you will create an application within your Auth0 tenant that will receive the verifiable credential API calls from your application.
+Now, you will create an application within your Auth0 Lab tenant that will receive the verifiable credential API calls from your application.

-1. Navigate to the Auth0 Lab instance: [manage.auth0lab.com](http://manage.auth0lab.com), and sign in with your Auth0 account.
+1. Navigate to the [Auth0 Lab instance](https://manage.auth0lab.com), and sign in with your Auth0 account.
 You will have to accept the terms if this is your first time at manage.auth0lab.com.
-2. Using the left nav go to Applications > Applications.
+2. Using the left nav go to **Applications > Applications**.
 3. Click **+ Create Application**.
-4. Pick [Regular Web Applications](https://auth0.com/docs/get-started/auth0-overview/create-applications) and click **Create**.
+4. Pick **Regular Web Applications** and click **Create**.

 	<img src="https://cdn.auth0.com/docs/auth0lab/vcs/developer-walkthrough-verifier/image8.png" />